-- 4.8 Following the negotiation of a substantial increase in capacity between the Australian and South African Governments in 2008, services increased significantly.
-SAA began substituting larger A340-600 for A340-200 and 300 aircraft in mid 2008 and went to daily services in September 2009; Qantas added a sixth weekly B747 service in December 2008 and a seventh in September 2010; and in March 2010 V Australia commenced twice weekly B777-300ER services between Melbourne and Johannesburg, increasing to three weekly services in December 2010. - 4.9 By March 2010 capacity had grown by over 50%, resulting in average load factors across the three direct carriers falling from 81.7% in 2008 to 73% in 2010.
-In its final decision in September 2010 approving the code share, the Commission noted that, even with the withdrawal by V Australia in February 2011, the code share partners alone would be operating 40% more capacity than they were two years previously. - 4.10 In addition to the withdrawal of V Australia, in February 2011 SAA replaced its A340-600 aircraft with smaller A340-300 aircraft and in May 2011, with the consent of the Commission, reduced its services to six per week.
-The Commission agreed to this reduction of services in light of the exceptional circumstances that were affecting the commercial performance of SAA on the route. - 4.11 Confidential information provided by Qantas indicates that its revenue passenger kilometre yields on both the Sydney and Perth-Johannesburg sectors were better in 2010 than in 2009, but below those in 2008.
-In 2011 yields for the April-June quarter were lower than for the January-March quarter on both the Sydney and Perth sectors.
-The lower yields may be related to the seasonal nature of the route, with demand generally being higher over the January-March quarter than the April-June quarter.
+- 5.8 Following the negotiation of a substantial increase in capacity between the Australian and South African Governments in 2008, services increased significantly.
+SAA began substituting larger A340-600 for A340-200 and 300 aircraft in mid 2008 and went to daily services in September 2009; Qantas added a sixth weekly B747 service in December 2008 and a seventh in September 2010; and in March 2010 V Australia commenced twice weekly B777-300ER services between Melbourne and Johannesburg, increasing to three weekly services in December 2010. - 5.9 By March 2010 capacity had grown by over 50%, resulting in average load factors across the three direct carriers falling from 81.7% in 2008 to 73% in 2010.
+In its final decision in September 2010 approving the code share, the Commission noted that, even with the withdrawal by V Australia in February 2011, the code share partners alone would be operating 40% more capacity than they were two years previously. - 5.10 In addition to the withdrawal of V Australia, in February 2011 SAA replaced its A340-600 aircraft with smaller A340-300 aircraft and in May 2011, with the consent of the Commission, reduced its services to six per week.
+The Commission agreed to this reduction of services in light of the exceptional circumstances that were affecting the commercial performance of SAA on the route. - 5.11 Confidential information provided by Qantas indicates that its revenue passenger kilometre yields on both the Sydney and Perth-Johannesburg sectors were better in 2010 than in 2009, but below those in 2008.
+In 2011 yields were slightly down on yields in 2010 on both sectors.

-5 Indirect competition and entry on the route
+6 Indirect competition and entry on the route